Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches: Results

-To drive this point home, because the slice overhead for SPBC is directly proportional to the number of T gates in the input logical circuit, it is appropriate to compare the total number of compiled lattice surgery slices divided by the number of circuit T gates between QSP and Trotter-Suzuki circuits (Fig.~\ref{fig:slices}b).
-Because we have conservatively set $\tau_{\mathrm{PPM}} = 8$ and because of the Clifford correction which occurs $\approx 50\%$ of the time, the number of slices per T gate for SPBC is approximately 12.
-Thus, in our set-up, if the total number of compiled slices per circuit T gate is less than 12, then the direct Clifford+T approach will yield superior computation times.
-Fig.~\ref{fig:slices}b demonstrates that this quantity lies well below the SPBC threshold for our Trotter circuits, while it lies approximately at the threshold for our QSP circuits.
+To drive this point home, because the total number of time slices for SPBC is directly proportional to the number of T gates in the input logical circuit, it is appropriate to compare the number of time slices per circuit T gate between QSP and Trotter-Suzuki circuits (Fig.~\ref{fig:slices}b).
+Because we have conservatively set $\tau_{\mathrm{PPM}} = 8$ and because of the Clifford correction which occurs $\approx 50\%$ of the time, the number of time slices per T gate for SPBC is approximately 12.
+Thus, if the direct Clifford+T approach yields less than 12 time slices per circuit T gate, it will yield lower computation times than SPBC.
+Fig.~\ref{fig:slices}b demonstrates that this quantity lies well below the SPBC threshold of 12 for our Trotter circuits, while it lies approximately at the threshold for our QSP circuits.
 A power law fit to this quantity is shown in Fig.~\ref{fig:powerlaw}b for Trotter-Suzuki circuits, clearly demonstrating that the improvement of `direct' over SPBC is increasing as the number of logical qubits increases.